– scroll down to see further images –

 An offering tray screws into the saddle on the horse.
 The dish of the tray is pierced and decorated with flower motifs.

 Surya is considered the centre of creation, and a source of light, warmth, life and knowledge.
 He was regarded as the solar deity from very early on.
-Surya rides in a chariot driven by his charioteer Aruna pulled by seven horses, or by one hose with seven heads (Uchchaihshravas).
+Surya rides in a chariot driven by his charioteer Aruna pulled by seven horses, or by one horse with seven heads (Uchchaihshravas).
 The chariot has only one wheel, suggesting the annual cycle of the seasons.
 Aruna has no legs and is the brother of Garuda, whose body protects the world from the scorching sun.

 The votive stand and image of Uchchaihshravas is in fine condition.
 There are some breaks in the pierce tray where some of the spokes have come away from the tray’s edge.
 The image is of a good size and has a dark chocolate patina.